 Feeling heartbroken doesn’t have to mean the end of a relationship.
 It’s just another stage that you have to work through.
 Sure enough, this bit is the hardest, and sometimes your relationship won’t survive but if you get through it, you will be stronger than ever.Feeling heartbroken doesn’t have to mean the end of a relationship.
 It’s just another stage that you have to work through.
 Click To Tweet

 4. Conscious effort stage

-This is what many long term relationships forget.
-No matter how long you’ve been together you have to make time do things out of the ordinary.
-That could be a trip to the pub on a ‘school night’ where you get unreasonably drunk and make fools of yourself, the last minute trip to Paris or even just a random text to let your other half know you’re thinking of them.
+This is what many long-term relationships forged.
+No matter how long you’ve been together you have to make time to do things out of the ordinary.
+That could be a trip to the pub on a ‘school night’ where you get unreasonably drunk and make fools of yourself, a last-minute trip to Paris, or even just a random text to let your other half know you’re thinking of them.

 Keeping the magic alive no matter how long you have been together made the good times better and the bad times shorter.
 Take some time apart and make the effort to get all dressed up and meet somewhere to go on a date.
 It doesn’t matter if you live with each other – make the effort to do something special.

 We all like our personal space and I am the first to admit that I love it when my boyfriend is out and I have the house to myself to watch Gossip Girl reruns and eat so many crispy M&Ms that I am nearly sick.
 However, sometimes you need a bigger space from each other, something that goes far beyond just a night out.

 Life is tough and sometimes you just want to hang out with your mates and you can’t be bothered to talk about what happened in your day.
 Your relationship might feel a bit distant but you have to listen and give or take the space needed.
 If it becomes persistent it probably spells bigger problems but from time to time you may just need a bit of a break from each other and you can’t take that as an insult.
 If anything, it will make your relationship stronger!